oznogon/gattaibushido-public/rules/01_intro.md

 The setting of this game is intentionally low on details.
 I want groups to come up with their own world stories, and then tell me about them.
 Much like *Motobushido* had a loosely-implied post-apocalyptic theme, *Gattaibushido* has a basic "Earth vs the Space Monsters!" theme to it that the players are encouraged to take in whatever direction they choose.

-The only constants are: Battle School, Color-Themed Mecha Pilots, Giant Transforming Robots, and Big Giant Monsters.
+The only constants are: Battle School, Chroma-Themed Mecha Pilots, Giant Transforming Robots, and Big Giant Monsters.
 And heck, even those can be defined however you wish.
 Maybe your "school" is a corporate proving arena, maybe your "pilots" are sleeve-jacked body-hopping trans-human consciousness clones, and maybe your Giant Monsters are a metaphor for corporate war.
 It's all up to you.

 Some Major Game themes: